bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 :command:`yum install bareos-filedaemon-ovirt-python-plugin`

-.. _oVirtPlugin-configuration
+.. _oVirtPlugin-configuration:

 Configuration
 ^^^^^^^^^^^^^

-As the Plugin needs access to the oVirt API, an account with appriate privileges must be used.
+As the Plugin needs access to the oVirt API, an account with appropriate privileges must be used.
 The default **admin@internal** user works, as it has all privileges.
 Using an account with less privileges should be possible, the plugin needs to be able to do the following: